substratum/template/README.md

 ### Audio
 To install system sound effects, you will need to have an audio folder, just like it's listed here: https://github.com/TeamSubstratum/SubstratumThemeTemplate/tree/master/app/src/main/assets/audio

-You are allowed to add multiple audio files and name them differently so they show up differently on the spinner dropdown in the app.
+You are allowed to add multiple audio files and name them differently so they show up indivually on the spinner dropdown in the app.

 Example:
 ```